hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-stacks.md

 ### Configure Your Stacks Node

 - Configure your Stacks node using the [Stacks node configuration](https://docs.stacks.co/docs/nodes-and-miners/stacks-node-configuration) documentation.
-- We Recommend using the latest version of Stacks.
+- We recommend using the latest version of Stacks.
 You can check the latest version by following [this](https://github.com/stacks-network/stacks-blockchain/releases) link.
 - Set up your Bitcoin node by following [this](how-to-run-chainhook-as-a-service-using-bitcoind.md#setting-up-a-bitcoin-node) article, then get the `rpcuser`, `rpcpassword`, and `rpc_port` values defined in the `bitcoin.conf` file.

 A `Stacks.toml` file is generated when configuring your Stacks node.
 Below is the sample `Stacks.toml` file.